mbrukman/cloud-launcher/howto/secure-connection.md

 * `${VM}` is the name of the instance you would like to connect to

-Note that in this case, you don't need to specify a remote port, because a SOCKS proxy does not bind to any specific remote port: any connectino you will make via the SOCKS proxy will be resolved relative to the host you connect to.
+Note that in this case, you don't need to specify a remote port, because a SOCKS proxy does not bind to any specific remote port: any connection you make via the SOCKS proxy will be resolved relative to the host you connect to.

-This means that you will be able to connect to any other VM on the sae network as the `${VM}` you connected to just by using its short name, and you will be able to connect to any port on those VMs.
+This means that you will be able to connect to any other VM on the same network as the `${VM}` you connected to just by using its short name, and you will be able to connect to any port on those VMs.